Craftworks Stage | Craftworks 2024

 Creating a Future for British Craft

-A future-facing discussion chaired by Jay Blades, in which we’ll hear from Britain’s biggest craft companies, including Cox London, Timorous Beasties, Soane Britain and SCP, and discover the biggest challenges and most exciting opportunities for maker-focused businesses today.
+A future-facing discussion in which we’ll hear from Britain’s biggest craft companies, including Cox London, Timorous Beasties, Soane Britain and SCP, and discover the biggest challenges and most exciting opportunities for maker-focused businesses today.

 Lulu Lytle, Soane